Dinomyt/Business-Redevelopment/README.md

-# Challenge #3 - Puppy Restaurant
+# Business-Redevelopment

 Neng Lao
 ---------------------
--  Designed Responsive Template used in all pages (navbar, footer, and background)
+-  Designed Responsive Template used in all pages (navbar and footer)
--  Created home.html page using bootstrap for responsiveness.
+-  Created index.html page using bootstrap for responsiveness.
--  Created about.html page using bootstrap for responsiveness.
+-  Created service.html page using bootstrap for responsiveness.
 ----------------------

-Tony Fernandez
+Alicia Raquel
 ---------------------
-- Created menu.html page using bootstrap for responsiveness.
+- Created contact.html page using bootstrap for responsiveness.
 ----------------------

 Alejandro De La Cruz
 ---------------------
- - Created catering.html page using bootstrap for responsiveness.
- - Created photos.html page using bootstrap for responsiveness.
+ - Created about.html page using bootstrap for responsiveness.
 ----------------------

 Peer Reviewers:
 ---------------------

-  Saroeut Sim
-  Johnny Pham
-  Julius Ponce De Leon

-  Their website worked perfectly and it looked exactly like the website that was given to us.
-The responsiveness was great on all the pages, overall a wonderful job!
 ---------------------